Quad9DNS/documentation/docs/Setup_Guides/iOS/iOS_14_and_later_(Encrypted).md

     * **VPN**: do not follow these instructions.
 Instead set Quad9's IP addresses in the `Custom DNS` settings of your VPN client.
 Refer to your VPN client's documentation for further information.

     * **Apple Private Relay**: do not follow these instructions.
-Apple private relay will use its own DNS servers at the system level, with no way to override it
+Apple private relay will use its own DNS servers at the system level, with no way to override it.

 ## Choosing DNS over TLS or DNS over HTTPS

-DNS over TLS is recommended if the device will mainly connect to Wi-Fi networks you control, or on corporate networks where DNS over TLS is allowed.
+DNS over HTTPS is recommended for most users.
+If the device will frequently connect to guest Wi-Fi, and/or networks you do not administrate.

-DNS over HTTPS is recommended if the device will frequently connect to guest Wi-Fi, and/or networks you do not administrate, as DoH is not as commonly blocked on firewalls.
+DNS over TLS is recommended only if the device will mainly connect to Wi-Fi networks you control, or on corporate networks where DNS over TLS is allowed.

 ## Before You Start